etiennestuder/teamcity-build-scan-plugin/README.md

 ## Gradle Enterprise

 You can have the [Gradle Enterprise Gradle plugin](https://docs.gradle.com/enterprise/gradle-plugin/) and the [Gradle Enterprise Maven extension](https://docs.gradle.com/enterprise/maven-extension/) automatically injected into your Gradle and Maven builds when they are run via TeamCity's Gradle or Maven runner.
 If a given build is already connected to Gradle Enterprise, the auto-injection is skipped.
+If a Gradle or Maven build is run via TeamCity's command line runner or some other runner, the auto-injection is skipped, too.

 The same auto-injection behavior is available for the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) and the [Common Custom User Data Maven extension](https://github.com/gradle/common-custom-user-data-maven-extension).

+The higher in TeamCity's project hierarchy the configuration parameters are applied, the more widely they apply since the configuration parameters are passed on to all child projects.
+Child projects can override the configuration parameters, though, and even disable the auto-injection by setting the configuration parameters to empty values.

 ### Gradle Builds